enemonsieur/offis_repo/AREAS/grey matters/Building a second brain - Tiago Forte.md

 #Book
  #notetaking
 	 What  job would you hire your personnal assiant for?
-		 To organize my ideas for my contents and plan the work in progres sof ev Remember the most important events constantly
+		 To organize my ideas for my contents and plan the work in progress of every content

-#code Collect only and always note things that resonnate with you in a deeper level. it doesnt matter if its usefull today or later.
+code: **Collect** only and always note things that resonnate with you in a deeper level. it doesnt matter if its usefull today or later.
 Just write it #notetaking
-	Organize the bes t way to organize content is only with stuff  you care about now.
-Jote them all int he current task you're working  like your language cours or grey matters newsletter and tag them approprietly
+	**Organize**: the best way to organize content is only with stuff  you care about now.
+Jote them all in the current task you're working  like your language cours or grey matters newsletter and tag them approprietly
-Distill: as Sönhe Akrens said the best way to distill is to always resume the notes so that you won't have to walk through them again.
+**Distill**: as Sönhe Akrens said the best way to distill is to always resume the notes so that you won't have to walk through them again.
 You'll really just have to read few comprehensible note and don't go back into rereading.
 Actually.
 IT works for school, work, and personnal project.
 Having to reread stuffs just to understand what they mean is a waste of time.
-Express: As always, knowledge is best remember when we use it.
+**Express**: As always, knowledge is best remember when we use it.
 Don't waste time hoarding notes if you're nto gonna create something.
 Samething with school or whatever.
 Always learn the way you're going to publish
 #notetaking an error I've always make is not organizing the most importnat.
 For example my matlab.
 Had I organize  all my matlab file,s I'd be easily able to go trough usefull bit of coedes and snatch them back.
 Its extremely essential to have them well noted, and tags, and even basically organized so I can come back to them fast and learn them.
 	#journaling I dont have to write everytingI want I can also just write how I briefly fell, why  I think I feel like that and what I could do to change it
 	#productivity what are the most important problems I have to work on?